minimorphism/mds-ui/Readme.md

 ---
 ## Architecture
-The main technical difference between **MDS** and classic **UI** libraries is the separation of physical form and its optical properties.
+The main technical difference between **mds** and classic **UI** libraries is the separation of physical form and its optical properties.

 To achieve volume without sacrificing performance, a *two-layer* architecture is used: